sleepinggiants-paper/Sleeping-Giants-Research/README.md

-# Paper Code Repository
+# Follow the Leader?
+Digitally Native Activism and the Business Cycle of Mobilization

-This repository contains all the files and resources related to the research on ethical advertising and the Sleeping Giants revisions.
+This repository contains all the files and resources related to the paper **"Follow the Leader? *Message Framing and Mobilization of Online Armies in the Social Media Age*"**.
 Below is an overview of the directory structure and the purpose of each folder and file.

 ## Directory Structure